nopara73/Privacy/README.md

 - In 2019, the most engaging form of media is video.
 - The largest video content sharing platform is YouTube.
 - Vlogging is an ideal format as it requires the lowest effort to be put into video editing and production, hence it enables focusing on the content itself instead.
+It also helps avoiding copyright issues.

 ### Schedule